isomerpages/moe-queenstownsec/_departments/Mathematics.md

 **WHOLE SCHOOL**

-•	Talent Development Programme: Mathematics Ascent for Higher Achievers (MAHA)
+•	Talent Development Programme: Mathematics Ascent for Higher Achievers (MAHA) <br>
 •	Bridging programmes to prepare students to learn Mathematics at a more demanding level.

 **LOWER SECONDARY**

-•	Sec 1: Computational Thinking and Code for Fun
+•	Sec 1: Computational Thinking and Code for Fun <br>
 •	Sec 2: Principles of Accounts Outreach